Anthony Geoffrey Harmsworth (Tony)

 Radiation from a nearby supernova causes creatures on Earth to randomly swap minds.
 A brilliant astrophysicist becomes a young Japanese woman and his wife turns into an old greyhound.

-GREEN DOOR is my latest SciFi novella and is now complete in second draft.
-It involves all sorts of different scifi aspects and basically is the story of a man walking a dog who saves humanity!!
+GREEN DOOR is a complete SciFi novella and is the story of a man walking a dog who saves humanity!!

 I'm looking for agents/publishers.